jaanga/terrain-r2/readme.md

 Coded for Dummies

-* Follows Mr.doobs' manifesto: 'to create a lightweight 3D library with a very low level of complexity — in other words, for dummies'
+* Follows [Mr.doobs' manifesto]( https://github.com/mrdoob/three.js/blob/master/README.md ): 'to create a lightweight 3D library with a very low level of complexity — in other words, for dummies'
+* Everything written in JavaScript
 * If you know beginner JavaScript you should be able to understand most of the functions fairly quickly and easily
-* if/then, for loops and = are all you need to know
+* 'If/then', 'for' loops and '=' are all you need to know
 * Small files that are easy to copy into your own scripts

 Coded to help non-programmers do some programming

-* If you need to worry about compiling, callbacks and consoles whatever then you are a programmer
+* Based upon a very popular 3D library - with many examples and much support
+* Easy to add animations, shaders, physics and more
 * Jaanga Terrain is about you enhancing your science, engineering and design with some aspects of coding - and \*not\* having to be a full-stack programmer

 UI Features

 * Display enables pan, rotate and zoom with pointing device
-* Full-screen display with translucent menu
+* Full-screen display with translucent menus
-* Menu is iconizable and drag-able
+* Menus slide out of te way
-* Menu has accordion feature
+* Menus have an accordion feature

 ## Road Map